archo5/dato-format/README.md

 - Alignment can be disabled to reduce size at the cost of traversal speed (at least on some platforms).
 - Key sorting can be enabled to improve lookup speed at the cost of serialization speed.
-- Integer keys can be enabled together with using key prehashing in user code to improve the speed of both serialization and parsing, as well reduce the file size, at the cost of reduced or more complicated inspectability of the file, and having to make the hash an unremovable part of the format.
+- Integer keys can be enabled together with using key prehashing/enumeration in user code to improve the speed of both serialization and parsing, as well reduce the file size, at the cost of reduced or more complicated inspectability of the file, and having to make the key mapping logic an unremovable part of the format.

 ## The file format specification (**warning: not finalized at this point - minor details may change**)